 The employees were allegedly denied promotion opportunities and some were even fired because of Gannett’s goal of reaching “racial and gender parity” by 2025.

-Executives are accused of tying manager bonuses and perks to hiring quotas based on the demographics of the local community.
+Executives are of tying manager bonuses and perks to hiring quotas based on the demographics of the local community.

 Gannett’s legal counsel, Polly Grunfeld Sack, claimed Gannett “seeks to recruit and retain the most qualified individuals for all roles within the company.”